Jessica C. Graves, Owner, 1760 E. River Rd. #191, Tucson, AZ 85718, 520.468.3838 - Hablamos Español

 In the tragic event where one of the adoptive parents passes, the other adoptive parent will remain the legal parent of the child.

 In the tragic event of both of the adoptive parents’ deaths, the child will not have legal guardians.
 Someone will need to take legal custody of the child either through the probate court or juvenile court.
-Contact Jessica today if both of the adoptive parents of a child have passed.
+Contact Arizona Adoption Attorney Jessica Graves today if both of the adoptive parents of a child have passed.
 There may be limited time in which the individuals must request legal custody of the child.